MouseLand/facemap/docs/pose_tracking_gui_tutorial.md

 <img src="../figs/mouse_face0_keypoints.png" width="310" height="290" title="View 2" alt="view2" algin="right" vspace = "10" style="border: 0.5px solid white">
 </p>

-For pose tracking using GUI after following the [installation instructions](installation.md), proceed with the following steps:
+## Generate keypoints

+Follow the steps below to generate keypoints for your videos:

 1. Load video
     - Select `File` from the menu bar
-    - For processing single video, select `Load single movie file`
-    - Alternatively, for processing multiple videos, select `Open folder of movies` and then select the files you want to process.
-Please note multiple videos are processed sequentially.
+    - For processing single video, select `Load video`.
+Alternatively, for processing multiple videos, select `Load multiple videos` to select the folder containing the videos.
+(Note: Pose estimation for multipl videos is only supported for videos recorded simultaneously i.e. have the same time duration and frame rate).

-2. Select output folder
+    (Optional) Set output folder
     - Use the file menu to `Set output folder`.
-    - The processed keypoints file will be saved in the selected output folder with an extension of `.h5` and corresponding metadata file with extension `.pkl`.
+    - The processed keypoints (`*.h5`) and metadata (`*.pkl`) will be saved in the selected output folder or folder containing the video (default).
-3. Choose processing options
-    - Check at least one of the following boxes:
+2. Process video(s)
-        - `Keypoints` for face pose tracking.
+    - Check `Keypoints` for pose tracking.
-        - `motSVD` for SVD processing of difference across frames over time.
-        - `movSVD` for SVD processing of raw movie frames.
-    - Click `process` button and monitor progress bar at the bottom of the window to see updates.
+    - Click `process`.
-4. Select ROI/bounding box for face
+3. Set ROI/bounding box for face region
-    - Once you hit `process`, a dialog box will appear for selecting a bounding box for the face.
-The keypoints will be tracked in the selected bounding box.
-Please ensure that the bouding box is focused on the face where all the keypoints shown above will be visible.
+    - A dialog box for selecting a bounding box for the face will appear.
+Drag the red rectangle to select region of interest on the frame where the keypoints will be tracked.
+Please ensure that the bouding box is focused on the face where all the keypoints will be visible.
 See example frames [here](figs/mouse_views.png).
-Once the bounding box is focused, click 'Done' to continue.
-    - Alternatively, if you wish to use the entire frame for the mouse then click 'Skip' to continue.
-    - If a 'Face (pose)' ROI has already been selected using the dropdown menu for ROIs the bounding box will be automatically selected and the keypoints will be tracked in the selected ROI.
+If a 'Face (pose)' ROI has already been added then this step will be skipped.
+    - Click `Done` to process video.
+Alternatively, click `Skip` to use the entire frame region.
+Monitor progress bar at the bottom of the window for updates.
+4. View keypoints
+    - Keypoints will be automatically loaded after processing.

-The videos will be processed in the order they are listed in the file list and output will be saved in the output folder.
+    - Processed keypoints file will be saved as `[videoname]_FacemapPose.h5` in the selected output folder.

 ## Visualize pose estimates